LyallDavis23/MCA-2025/README.md

 ## Challenges faced when working with music and music-related data.

 Jazz music is often prepared with a lead sheet or arrangement depending on the size of the group of performers.
-However, many performances and recordings have
+However, many performances and recordings have imporovised sections in each of the instruments.
+This can sometimes make it difficult to find scores with accurate notation.